 Fuel - diesel

 Only use diesel fuel from well-known producers.
 Never use fuel of dubious quality.
-Diesel engines are sensitive to contaminants in the fuel, such as excessively high volumes of sulphur particles for example.
+Diesel fuel must fulfil the EN 590, SS 155435 or JIS K 2204 standard.
+Diesel engines are sensitive to contaminants in the fuel such as metals and a high volume of sulphur.

 The risk of condensation in the fuel tank is reduced if the tank is kept well filled.
 When refuelling, check that the area around the fuel filler pipe is clean.
 Avoid spilling fuel onto the paintwork.
 Wash off any spillage with detergent and water.